Food & DIY Bloggers: Pinterest Isn’t Listening to you!

 While everyone thinks of having quality images on their site as essential to performing well on the platform, the text that describes those images can be just as important.
 This text appears below an about-to-be-pinned image and is saved along with the pin.
 When optimized correctly, this text increases the likelihood of the image being found in a relevant search – likely resulting in traffic to your site.

 Pinterest has become a search engine, so you have to learn to speak “search” as a blogger.

-Traditionally, Pinterest most commonly selects the alt attribute (sometimes called alt tag) of an image to use as the default pin description.
+Traditionally, Pinterest most commonly selects that alt attribute (sometimes called alt tag) of an image to use as the default pin description.
 If you follow blogging best practices, you know that you should always include an alt value attached to each image.

-The alt attribute had a purpose long before Pinterest came along: to describe the image to people that can’t see it (maybe they’re visually impaired, choosing not to load images over a slow connection, etc).
+The alt attribute had a purpose long before Pinterest came along: to describe the image to people that can’t see it (maybe they’re visually impaired, choosing not to load images over a slow connection, etc.).
 At the same time, this attribute is describing to search engines what’s in the picture, something that when done well can improve your site’s SEO.

 This original (and still primary!) purpose remains today, and optimizing for it can conflict with what is considered a perfect Pinterest description.

 Again, according to Moz.com, good alt text have the following characteristics:

 …is sufficiently descriptive, but doesn’t contain any spammy attempts at keyword stuffing